cylestio/cylestio-monitor/docs/user-guide/monitoring-mcp.md

-# Monitoring MCP
+# Monitoring Model Context Protocol (MCP)

-## What is MCP?
+## What is Model Context Protocol (MCP)?

+The [Model Context Protocol (MCP)](https://modelcontextprotocol.io/introduction) is an open standard for AI agents to interact with tools, interfaces, and capabilities.
+It enables LLMs to use tools, call APIs, interact with the user, and access system resources in a standardized way.

-MCP (Machine-Controlled Programs) is a framework for building AI agents that can use tools to interact with the world.
+MCP provides a structured approach for AI agents to:

+- Run tools and call APIs
+- Receive and process information
+- Maintain stateful interactions
+- Interact with users and systems

 ## Basic Setup